rtlabs-com/p-net/doc/use_with_siematic.rst

    It is not clear why the IO data signals not are shown in the user interface.

 #.
-Add the program block to the "Main" program block.
+Add the program block to the :guilabel:`Main` program block.
 Connect "in_float" to "EchoFloatIn" etc.

 #.
 Add "EchoFloatIn" and the three other signals to the watch table.